-The national acceptance rate for U.S. medical schools is 40% for M.D. programs and 32% for D.O. programs, with the average admitted student earning a 3.7 overall GPA and 511.2 MCAT score (AAMC 2018-2019 Table A-16).
+The national acceptance rate for U.S. medical schools is approximately 40%, with the average admitted student earning a 3.7 overall GPA and 511.2 MCAT score (AAMC 2018-2019 Table A-16).
 In addition to strong academic credentials, medical schools encourage students to shadow physicians, gain clinical experience through employment or volunteering, participate in community service work, and research.
-Learn about research opportunities by talking with faculty.
-Shadow a physician by contacting your own physician or a local hospital.
-Getting involved in student organizations on campus is a great way to become involved in community service experiences.
-One such organization is Phi Delta Epsilon, UA's co-ed pre-medical fraternity.
+Learn about research opportunities by talking with UA faculty.
+Shadow a physician by contacting your own physician or local hospital, clinic, or private practice.
+Joining student organizations is a great way to become involved on campus and the in local community.

 Medical schools will invite applicants to an on-campus interview with their teaching and clinical faculty.
 It is important to do several mock medical school interviews.
 To assist with preparing for this interview, schedule a meeting with a BCAS career liaison by calling 330-972-7880.

 If accepted to medical school, all medical schools will conduct a criminal background check.

 For additional information about pre-medicine advising, contact the pre-health adviser .
 Also, please carefully review the websites of the medical schools in which you are interested.